Probabilistic bisimilarities between quantum processes: Acknowledgement

 \section{Acknowledgement}

+We thank the referees for their helpful comments and suggestions, which improved the presentation and the quality of this paper.

 The authors thank the colleagues in the Quantum Computation and Quantum Information Research Group for useful discussion.
-This work was partly supported by the Natural Science Foundation of China (Grant Nos.
-60503001, 60321002, and 60305005), and by Tsinghua Basic Research Foundation (Grant No. 052220204).
-R. Duan acknowledges the financial support of Tsinghua University (Grant No. 052420003).
+This work was partially supported by the FANEDD under Grant No.~200755, the 863 Project under Grant No.~2006AA01Z102, and the Natural Science Foundation of China (Grant Nos.~60503001, 60621062, and 60433050).
+Y. Feng was also partly supported by Tsinghua Basic Research Foundation under Grant No. 052220204.